- Kuala Lumpar

 Although prolific in various genres and always keen on a multi-disciplinary approach, Beard is perhaps better known for her one-woman shows, such as Chinese Whispers (2003), which was produced by Apples and Snakes and was a success with public and critics alike.
 Exploring identity, language and using much biographical material from Beard's own life, the show was awarded a Development Grant from London Arts and received the Tap Water Award for Best Performer at the Edinburgh Fringe in 2003.
 Chinese Whispers has toured both in Britain and abroad, including Malaysia, Madrid in 2006 and Portugal in 2008.

 2003 also saw Beard attend the International Poetry Festival in Medellín, Colombia, as a guest of the British Council.
-Her first radio play, the forty-five minute The Healing Pool, was broadcast on Radio 4 in May 2005 as part of their 'Stages of Sound' project and later featured at London Live.
-Later that year, Beard wrote some poems for the Barbican's 'Can I have a Word?'.
+Her first radio play, the 45 minute The Healing Pool, was broadcast on Radio 4 in May 2005 as part of its Stages of Sound project and later featured at London Live.
+Later that year, Beard wrote some poems for the Barbican's Can I have a Word?.
 In 2006, she was on retainer with the Royal Court Theatre and one of her short plays was nominated for a 2006 South Bank award.
-In 2008, Beard performed her Animal Olympics at 'Imagine: the Children's Literature Festival' at the South Bank Centre.
-Collaborating with the Chinese Arts Centre as well as the Soho Theatre, Beard used poetry, folk stories and improvisational techniques with puppets to design an hour-long show around the animal characters of the Chinese Horoscope – who are made to compete in their own 'Olympics'.
+In 2008, Beard performed her Animal Olympics at Imagine: the Children's Literature Festival at the South Bank Centre.
+Collaborating with the Chinese Arts Centre as well as Soho Theatre, Beard used poetry, folk stories and improvisational techniques with puppets to design an hour-long show around the animal characters of the Chinese Horoscope – who are made to compete in their own Olympics.
 The story revolves around the Jade Princess, May Yee, who challenges a group of animals to race across a river: the order in which the animals finish then becoming their places in the horoscope's calendar.
 Thus told, the show vividly explains to the audience why and how the horoscope was assembled, illustrating, for instance, why although animals such as the rat, ox or tiger are present, cats are not.
 Assembling all the animals on stage, Beard displays a surreal sense of humour: her pig is French, the dog practices yoga and the ox is into hip-hop.
 Using her experiences from recent visits to the Far East, Beard utilised a cast of fellow poets and writers who donned animal costumes, helping her bring her show to life.
 In an interview with Charlotte Cripps, Beard commented on her unique approach: